fbpx Skip to content

 Appraisal fee

-The appraisal fee is usually around $500 and covers the cost of having the property professionally evaluated to determine whether the home’s value matches the purchase price.
+The appraisal fee is usually around $500 and covers the cost of having the property professionally evaluated to determine whether the home’s value matches the home purchase price.
 The VA requires this appraisal to verify the property meets its minimum property requirements, which are designed to protect both the veteran and the lender.

 Credit report fee

 Lenders charge a credit report fee to access your credit history from the major credit bureaus.
 This fee usually costs between $30 to $50.
 The credit report provides lenders with information about your creditworthiness, including your credit score and history of managing debt.
-This information helps lenders determine your eligibility for a VA loan and what interest rate to offer.
+This information helps lenders determine your eligibility for a VA home loan and what interest rate to offer.

 Title search and title insurance